The Digital Declutter That Changed How I Work Forever

 Understanding Digital Minimalism

-- Quality Over Quantity – One great project management tool beats five half-baked ones.
+• Quality Over Quantity – One solid project management tool beats five clunky ones.

-- Regular Check-ins – Asking yourself, “Is this still helping me, or am I just used to it being here?”
+• Regular Check-Ins – Asking, “Is this app still helping me, or am I just keeping it out of habit?”

 The Impact of Digital Clutter

-Once I cleared the junk, my workday felt less like running on a hamster wheel and more like driving with a clear windshield.
+After I cleared the digital junk, the difference was dramatic.
+My workday felt less like running blindfolded on a treadmill and more like driving with a clear windshield.

 What to Cut: Evaluating Your Digital Ecosystem